Classroom training course - online version also available

-View Excel VBA - Basics, VBA User Forms, VBA - advanced, VBA - working with files, VBA linking applications, Built-in VBA functions, VBA - working with data, VBA - scraping websites or Excel VBA - pivot tables, Excel VBA - charts or VBA - working with Outlook, VBA - working with shapes or VBA - classes and structures videos
+View Excel VBA - Basics, VBA User Forms, VBA - advanced, VBA - working with files, VBA - linking applications, Built-in VBA functions, VBA - working with data, VBA - scraping websites, Excel VBA - pivot tables, Excel VBA - charts or VBA - working with Outlook, VBA - working with shapes or VBA - classes and structures videos

 View How well do you know Excel VBA? skills assessment tests